How to Determine CAPEX When Purchasing FedEx Routes

 Tax Advantage: If a buyer still feels they need to consider incorporating a predetermined dollar amount for vehicle replacements, then that tax advantage for a new vehicle purchase should be calculated and considered as well.
 Example: if a buyer purchases a new $50,000 vehicle every year there would of course be a considerable tax advantage for this through years of depreciation.
 This depreciation could be taken over several years or all at once as a onetime, lump sum amount.

 Price Evaluation: Pricing of FedEx routes are based primarily off the contract rights.
 Vehicles are treated as assets no different than a dolly or any other tool used for the business.
 By example, if a route is selling at 4 times multiple of the EBITDA, and the buyer feels $50,000 per year is needed for CAPEX, they are essentially devaluing the FedEx Route’s going concern value (contract/brand rights) by $200,000.

 For the reasons mentioned above, Routes For Sale does not take in consideration CAPEX when evaluating and pricing a FedEx business for sale.
 Any comparable sales provided by Routes For Sale are based on a selling price by using a multiple of the EBITDA.
 CAPEX was not a determining factor.

 When considering additional vehicle lease or purchases for FedEx Routes, Routes For Sale recommends Bush Trucks.

-For additional Business Consulting Services with one of our Route specialists Request A Consultation Here.
+For additional Consulting Services with one of our FedEx route specialists Request A Consultation Here!